Arvtesh/UnityFx.Async/README.md

 ## Synopsis

-*UnityFx.Async* is a set of of classes and interfaces that extend [Unity3d](https://unity3d.com) asynchronous operations and can be used very much like [Task-based Asynchronous Pattern (TAP)](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-based-asynchronous-programming) in .NET or [Promises](https://developers.google.com/web/fundamentals/primers/promises) in Javascript.
+*UnityFx.Async* is a set of classes and interfaces that extend [Unity3d](https://unity3d.com) asynchronous operations and can be used very much like [Task-based Asynchronous Pattern (TAP)](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-based-asynchronous-programming) in .NET or [Promises](https://developers.google.com/web/fundamentals/primers/promises) in Javascript.
 The library at its core defines a container ([AsyncResult](https://arvtesh.github.io/UnityFx.Async/api/netstandard2.0/UnityFx.Async.AsyncResult.html)) for state and result value of an asynchronous operation (aka `promise` or `future`).
 In many aspects it mimics [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) (for example, it can be used with `async`/`await` operators, supports continuations and synchronization context capturing).

 Library is designed as a lightweight [Unity3d](https://unity3d.com)-compatible [Tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) alternative (not a replacement though).
 Main design goals are:
 - Minimum object size and number of allocations.